Biography

 Before completing his Missouri mural cycle, Siporin produced significant New Deal works in Illinois under both the WPA Federal Art Project and the Treasury Section of Fine Arts:

-- “The Fusion of Agriculture and Industry” (Butchering & Mining) — Decatur Post Office, Illinois (1938), oil on canvas, Treasury Section.
+- “The Fusion of Agriculture and Industry” (Butchering & Mining) — Decatur Post Office, Illinois (1938).

 These Illinois works established Siporin’s reputation as a leading social realist muralist and directly informed the narrative style he later brought to Missouri.